Africa Calls For Reframing Global Climate Action With Science, Finance

 Speaking at the 13th Conference on Climate Change and Development in Africa in Addis Ababa, the capital of Ethiopia, on Friday, AGN Chair Richard Muyungi said the continent cannot afford to depend solely on externally driven data and models of climate action.

-"African science must take centre stage in guiding climate action and adaptation," said Muyungi, while calling for adoption of needs-based climate finance, Xinhua news agency reported.
+"African science must take center stage in guiding climate action and adaptation," said Muyungi, while calling for adoption of needs-based climate finance.

 According to the chairman, Africa is entering a new phase of climate diplomacy with a deeper understanding of its ecological wealth backed by scientific knowledge.